About the Audit

 Interpretation of the data

-This is the third year of publication for PCNL data.
+This is the fourth year of publication for PCNL data.
 Whilst there is insufficient information for risk adjustment of every case, we have published the "average patient" profile for each consultant and hospital with respect to certain risk factors (e.g. stone complexity, size and other medical problems), that we believe may affect the outcome of PCNL in terms of complications, length of stay and the likelihood of requiring blood transfusion.
 These factors can indicate whether the hospital/surgeon operates on "high-risk" patients or specialises in peforming complicated surgery.

 There are no financial incentives (or sanctions) for hospitals and Trusts to support collection of PCNL data, and this may also account for the data being incomplete.